Retailers procure goods in large quantities directly from

 Chico's FAS Inc.

-Personalized in-store Experience:
+Personalized In-Store Experience:

-to a more personalized method, which will impress today's
+format to a more personalized method, which will impress today's

-tailored offers and recommendations online as well as in stores.
+offers and recommendations online as well as in stores.

 Increasing Use of Mobile Wallet Technology:

 With everything in retail undergoing a sea change, the modes of